-On the Deploy Action workflow page, the Browse Packages list includes sensor-source packages only if the rows selected on the Interact results grid have a value to pass to the package.
-In the following example, the row showing Windows Defender in the Stopped Service column was selected, so the Start Service - ||Stopped Service|| package appears in the list.
-If the row showing [no results] were selected, this package would not be available in the list.
+On the Action Deployment page, the Deployment Package list includes sensor-sourced packages only if your selections in the Question Results grid have a value to pass to the package.
+For example, if you select a result that has Windows Defender in the Stopped Service column of the grid, the Start Service - ||Stopped Service|| package appears in the Deployment Package list.
+If you select a result with the value [no results] instead, the list does not show that package.

 You cannot use a sensor that has an underscore character (_) in the name.
-The underscore is a delimiter for sensor subcolumns.
+The underscore is a delimiter for sensor sub-columns.
 If the sensor name has an underscore, it causes errors and unexpected results in sensor-sourced packages.

-Last updated: 2/20/2018 3:46 PM | Feedback
+Last updated: 5/30/2023 3:22 PM | Feedback